Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Close-up of the word "Lavender" in white lettering next to a box reading "EW11" on a dark teal MRT station sign in Singapore

-I had high hopes for Lavender, entirely based on the name (though I knew that residents had chosen the moniker back in the mid-1800s as a humorous nod to the neighborhood stink that arose from the local gasworks and night soil disposal areas).
-Sadly, I was disappointed — unless you walk up to Jalan Besar (which has its own stop on the Downtown Line), there’s not much to see here.
-It’s largely commercial, and I walked by a good number of auto parts and hardware stores.
-My favorite things to look at were the alleyway spiral staircases …
+I had high hopes for Lavender, entirely because of its name (though I knew that residents had chosen the moniker back in the mid-1800s as a humorous nod to the neighborhood stink that arose from the local gasworks and night soil disposal areas).

 A pair of colorful spiral staircases—one yellow, one white—curve along the back of old shophouses in the Lavender neighborhood of Singapore